A Debate in Print Between Charles Bailey and Jeff Roy #1

 Above, Charles Bailey, Jeff Roy.

-Long-time Franklin-Medway State Rep. Jeff Roy and challenger, Charles Bailey, both from Franklin, have agreed to an in-person debate, tentatively scheduled at the Medway Middle School, 45 Holliston Street, on Friday, Oct.
-8 at 7pm, sponsored jointly by the Democrat and Republican Town Committees
+Long-time Franklin-Medway State Rep. Jeff Roy and challenger, Charles Bailey, both from Franklin, have agreed to an in-person debate, tentatively scheduled at the Medway Middle School, 45 Holliston Street, on Tuesday, Oct.
+8 at 7pm, sponsored jointly by the Democrat and Republican Town Committees.
+Doors open 10 minutes before the start and the event is expected to last about 1 hour.

 In addition, both candidates agreed to participate in a debate -- responding to questions suggested by Observer readers -- in writing, in the Observer.
 One question and the candidate's respective responses will be published for a total of seven weeks leading up to the election.